cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-uitpas.md

 * Get the UiTPAS prices for an event in UiTdatabank
 * Configure which card systems (for example UiTPAS Gent, UiTPAS Oostende, ...) offer discounts for your event
 * Change an UiTPAS event to a regular event instead
-* Hiding an UiTPAS event from online calendars
+* Hide an UiTPAS event from online calendars

 Before diving in, make sure you have read the following guides first: